MicrosoftDocs/win32/desktop-src/winmsg/wm-inputlangchange.md

 For a list of the input layouts that are supplied with Windows, see [Keyboard Identifiers and Input Method Editors for Windows](/windows-hardware/manufacture/desktop/windows-language-pack-default-values).

 [Input Method Editor (IME)](/windows/apps/design/input/input-method-editors) profile changes may not be notified with *WM_INPUTLANGCHANGE*.
-You can use [ITfActiveLanguageProfileNotifySink](/windows/win32/api/msctf/nn-msctf-itfactivelanguageprofilenotifysink) from [Text Services Framework](/windows/win32/tsf/text-services-framework) to handle active language or text service changes.
+You can use [ITfActiveLanguageProfileNotifySink](/windows/win32/api/msctf/nn-msctf-itfactivelanguageprofilenotifysink) from the [Text Services Framework](/windows/win32/tsf/text-services-framework) to handle active language or text service changes.

+**Starting with Windows 8**

-**Beginning in Windows 8:** Some input layouts may not have assigned language identifiers and could be reported as transient values like `LOCALE_TRANSIENT_KEYBOARD1` (`0x2000`) or `LOCALE_TRANSIENT_KEYBOARD2` (`0x2400`) in low word of the *LPARAM*.
+Some input layouts may not have assigned language identifiers and could be reported as transient values like `LOCALE_TRANSIENT_KEYBOARD1` (`0x2000`) or `LOCALE_TRANSIENT_KEYBOARD2` (`0x2400`) in the low word of *LPARAM*.

-These values may be re-assigned by the system at any time (such as when the user changes their Language Profile), and because it can mean a different locale for a different user and/or on a different system, it is transient and cannot be used as a durable identifier.
+These values can be re-assigned by the system at any time (such as when the user changes their Language Profile), and because it can mean a different locale for a different user and/or on a different system, it is transient and cannot be used as a durable identifier.
 See [The deprecation of LCIDs](/globalization/locale/locale-names#the-deprecation-of-lcids) for more info.

-The preferred method to retrieve the language associated with the current keyboard layout or input method is a call to [Windows.Globalization.Language.CurrentInputMethodLanguageTag](/uwp/api/windows.globalization.language.currentinputmethodlanguagetag).
-If your app passes language tags from **CurrentInputMethodLanguageTag** to any [National Language Support](/windows/win32/intl/national-language-support-functions) functions, it must first convert the tags by calling [ResolveLocaleName](/windows/win32/api/winnls/nf-winnls-resolvelocalename).
-If you want to be notified about language change in UWP app then you can use [Windows.UI.Text.Core.CoreTextServicesManager.InputLanguageChanged](/uwp/api/windows.ui.text.core.coretextservicesmanager.inputlanguagechanged) event.
+Retrieve the language associated with the current keyboard layout or input method by calling [Windows.Globalization.Language.CurrentInputMethodLanguageTag](/uwp/api/windows.globalization.language.currentinputmethodlanguagetag).
+If your app passes language tags from **CurrentInputMethodLanguageTag** to any [National Language Support](/windows/win32/intl/national-language-support-functions) functions, it must first convert the tags with [ResolveLocaleName](/windows/win32/api/winnls/nf-winnls-resolvelocalename).
+If you want to be notified about a language change in a UWP app, handle the [Windows.UI.Text.Core.CoreTextServicesManager.InputLanguageChanged](/uwp/api/windows.ui.text.core.coretextservicesmanager.inputlanguagechanged) event.

 ## Requirements